MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentisland_statechanged.md

 ## -description

-Occurs when a state property for this <xref:Microsoft.UI.Content.ContentIsland> changes.
+Occurs when a state property for this [ContentIsland](/windows/windows-app-sdk/api/winrt/microsoft.ui.content/contentisland) changes.

 ## -remarks

 This event is raised asynchronously after all state changes.
-The event may be further delayed if there are state change deferrals (see <xref:Microsoft.UI.Content.ContentDeferral>) to complete.
+The event may be further delayed if there are state change deferrals (see [ContentDeferral](/windows/windows-app-sdk/api/winrt/microsoft.ui.content/contentdeferral)) to complete.

 ## -see-also